 - Select the objects to be synchronized.

-Parameter Description Objects to be synchronized Select tables from the Available section and click the icon to move the tables to the Selected section.Note DTS automatically maps the table names to the topic name that you select when you configure the source and destination instances.
-If you want to change the topic, you can move the pointer over the table and click Edit.
-You must specify a topic that exists in the Message Queue for Apache Kafka instance.
+Setting Description Select the objects to be synchronized Select tables from the Available section and click the icon to move the tables to the Selected section.Note DTS maps the table names to the topic name that you select in Step 6.

 - In the lower-right corner of the page, click Next.

 Parameter Description Initial Synchronization Select both Initial Schema Synchronization and Initial Full Data Synchronization.
 DTS synchronizes the schemas and historical data of the required objects and then synchronizes incremental data.
 Filter options Ignore DDL in incremental synchronization phase is selected by default.
 In this case, DTS does not synchronize DDL operations that are performed on the source database during incremental data synchronization.